Using UV Maps

 To create a Material, you have to click Add New Material in the Shading context.

-There are two ways to tell Blender to use the UV texture when rendering: The proper way and the quick way:
+There are two ways to tell Blender to use the UV texture when rendering; the quick way and the proper way.

 Full details of using Image textures are on the Image Textures page.

 Material is Required for Rendering

 You can perform UV texturing on a mesh within Blender without assigning a material, and you will even see it in your 3D Viewport in textured viewport mode.
 However, when you render, you will just get a default gray if the object does not have a Material assigned.
 You will get a black if you do not load an image.
 If you do not create a texture that uses the image, your object will render according to the procedural material settings.

 Using the Test Grid

 If your image is a base uniform pattern and you want the application of that image to your model to look like cloth, you do not want any stretching (unless you want the cloth to look like spandex).
 You may also need to test your UV mapping with a test image:

 When you render, the mesh will have the test grid as its colors, and the UV texture will be the size image you specified.
 Note that Blender has a built-in test image.
 To use it, press the New button of the data-block menu in the Image editor header and change the Generated Type to UV Grid.